Picovoice/porcupine/README.md

 * Improved accuracy across all models.
 * Runtime optimization across all models
 * Added support for Beagle Bone
+* iOS build can run on simulator now.

 ### v1.5.0 - November 13, 2018